41 Actionable Tips To Help You Build A Smart Home

 Smart switches let you continue to use the wall switch as an on/off switch.
 Conversely, a smart bulb loses its smartness if someone turns off the wall switch.

-In the perfectly automated home of the future, there would be no need for manual switches.
-But until it exists, there will inevitably be times when it’s more convenient to flip a switch.
+In the perfectly automated home of the future, there will be no need for manual switches.
+But until it exists, there will inevitably be times when it’s most convenient to flip a switch.

 8. Learn to use geofencing

 Yes, that is a 2001 Geo Metro in a fencing bout, but that’s not the kind of Geo fencing I’m talking about.

 A smart home geofence is an imaginary circle around your home location.
 The GPS on your phone can be used to trigger different actions when you cross this “fence”.